EURINR is expected to sideways today: Angel Broking

 Angel Broking's currency report on EURINR

-EURUSD depreciated by 0.
-68 percent yesterday while EURINR appreciated by 0.76 percent during the same time frame.
-The Italian government decided to set a 2.4% budget deficit, defying European demands.
+EURUSD depreciated by 0.24 percent yesterday while EURINR appreciated by 0.17 percent during the same time frame.
 EU commission denied the Italian budget and asked to send a revised one by 3 weeks.
-But the Italian government feels there is no need to cut any estimates increasing further tensions between two parties.
-Manufacturing PMI from Euro zone came in at 52.1 against market expectations of 53 for Sep’18.
+Angela Merkel coalition party lost a regional election in Frankfurt raising questions over the government’s future.
+Meanwhile, GDP from Euro zone came in at 0.2 percent against market expectations of 0.4 percent.
+Italian quarterly GDP came in at 0 percent against market expectations of 0.2 percent.

 OUTLOOK